tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ### Prerequisites
 - Your platform data is available client side (in the browser)

-Using a combination of the Optimizely REST API and the Javascript API, it is possible to create audiences within Optimizely and add a visitor to that audience within the browser.
+By using a combination of the Optimizely REST API and the JavaScript API it is possible to create audiences within Optimizely and add a visitor to that audience within the browser.

 ### 1. Create a developer account

-Uploaded Lists are a feature restricted to select Enterprise customers and developers.
-If you do not have access to Uploaded Lists and would like to develop an integration, [create a free developer account](https://www.optimizely.com/?modal=devsignup).
-Creating a developer account does not require a credit card and will provide full access to the Uploaded Lists feature and associated APIs.
+The REST API restricts the amount of calls per month based on the Optimizely plan of your account.
+To avoid going over the limit with your account, [create a free developer account](https://www.optimizely.com/?modal=devsignup).
+Creating a developer account does not require a credit card and will provide full access the REST API.

 ### 2. Register your application

 We highly recommend that you use OAuth 2.0 to authenticate with the Optimizely REST API.
 This will allow you to provide a seamless experience to users in your application and periodically send lists to Optimizely in the background.
 [Learn how to connect to Optimizely using OAuth 2.0](/rest/reference/#oauth).

 ### 3. Create a test page with Optimizely snippet
 Create a page to test the integration on.
 On the test page, the Optimizely snippet needs to be added to the top of the &lt;head&gt; section.
 Instructions on how to install the Optimizely snippet can be found on our <a href="https://help.optimizely.com/hc/en-us/articles/200040095-Implement-the-Optimizely-Snippet">knowledge base</a>.
-Also implement the platform you are integrating with.

 ### 4. Create an Optimizely audience
-After connecting with Optimizely you can create Audiences via the REST API.
-When a user indicates that they want to use an Audience from your platform within Optimizely you should create an audience without conditions in Optimizely.
+After connecting with Optimizely you can create Audiences using the REST API.
+When a user indicates that they want to use an audience from your platform within Optimizely you should create an audience without conditions in Optimizely.
 [Learn more on how to create audiences in Optimizely using the REST API](/rest/reference/index.html#create-audience).
-When the audience is created, save the audience ID to use in the next step.
+When the audience is created, save the audience ID.
+The audience ID will be used to add a visitor to the Optimizely audience within the browser of the visitor.

 ### 5. Adding a visitor to the Optimizely audience
-The Optimizely JavaScript API allows you to programatically add a visitor to an Optimizely audience.
+The Optimizely JavaScript API allows you to programmatically add a visitor to an Optimizely audience.
 To do so, you can use the following function:

 ```javascript
 window['optimizely'] = window['optimizely'] || [];